 Significant ideas are conveyed through conscientious abstraction; it is only through artifice that a sense of artistic realism can be accessed.
 My work is concerned with the human condition and of creating empathetic connections through two dimensional conversations.
 I use my body as a visual language; obsessively working through self portraiture in hopes of finding honesty and enough vulnerability to tap into the universal limitations of being a human.
 As a woman under the social pressures of maintaining composure and attractiveness, there is strength in constantly looking at and rendering ones own figure.
 Doing so has developed a sense of ownership and understanding of my only vessel and greatest strength.
 I hope for my work to convey my own frustrations, joys, heartbreaks, and superpowers that come from owning a female body.

-My paintings describe a dialogue between the figure and the environment that it inhabits, often blurring the distinctions between where one ends and the other begins.
-They invite the viewer into a shared space, with the option of participating as either a projection or voyeur.
-The ephemeral quality of the figures coupled with cinematic stylistics create the impression of both static thought and the passage of time.
-The firmer points of a painting, whether it be the solidness of an object or an engaged stare, anchor the less tethered emotional content.
+My paintings depict intimate spaces and private moments as an invitation for what at first may be voyeurism but has the potential to be a genuine emotional understanding.
+They create the illusion of time passing while acknowledging their own stillness by describing a dialogue between the figure and the environment that it inhabits.
+The ephemeral quality of the figures coupled with cinematic stylistics allow for this static while maintaining moments of firmness.
+The grounded points of a painting, the solidness of an object or an engaged stare, anchor the less tethered emotional content.
 Recognizable illusions are necessary partners for the most elusive expressions of the human condition.